ShawnQin/ReSU/README.md

 ## Results
 All the figures in the main text can be reproduced by running the notebok `figures_ReSU.ipynb`.
 Note that, you have to run the previous notebooks to generate the data first.

+## Supplemental Material
+This folder contain a pdf version of the supplemental material, the file name is `Resu_SM.pdf`